bormaxi8080/osint-timeline/DRAFT.md

 **Software Development & APIs:**

+chrome-devtools-mcp lets your coding agent (such as Gemini, Claude, Cursor or Copilot) control and inspect a live Chrome browser.
+It acts as a Model-Context-Protocol (MCP) server, giving your AI coding assistant access to the full power of Chrome DevTools for reliable automation, in-depth debugging, and performance analysis: https://github.com/ChromeDevTools/chrome-devtools-mcp

 It-tools.
 Collection of handy online tools for developers, with great UX: https://github.com/CorentinTh/it-tools

 Lapce.
 Lightning-fast and Powerful Code Editor written in Rust: https://github.com/lapce/lapce